waltervh/BornAgain-website/content/documentation/getting-started/installation/windows/python-original/_index.md

 pip install matplotlib numpy
 ```

-'Pip' is a package manager which is used in Python world to add all necessary packages to default Python installation.
+`Pip` is a package manager which is used in Python world to add necessary packages to default Python installation.
 The command `pip install matplotlib numpy` starts installation of `matplotlib` library for plotting and `numpy` library for matrix manipulation.

 {{< figscg src="python-install-step4.PNG" class="center" width="450px">}}